SupportHotline/MisCsharp/README.md

 Various C# snippets which may be useful.
 It's also may be a little spaghetti.
 ___

-1. ## IBAN
+## IBAN
 - A Class snippet for "Regular Expressions" (Regex) matches to find "International Bank Account Numbers" (IBAN).
 - Contains:
-        1. Regex pettern to detect a possible IBAN
+    - Regex pettern to detect a possible IBAN
-        2. Enum for 72 "CountryIDs" (DE,FR,IT,ES,GB...)
+    - Enum for 72 "CountryIDs" (DE,FR,IT,ES,GB...)
-        3. A struct "CountryInfo" to relate an IBAN to ther origen country
+    - A struct "CountryInfo" to relate an IBAN to ther origen country
-        4. An Dictionary <CountryId, CountryInfo>
+    - An Dictionary <CountryId, CountryInfo>
 - Example:
-        ```cs

                     String stringWithIBAN = "transferring 100€ to DE89 3704 0044 0532 0130 00 12:00 01-01-2020";

                     //Returns a possible valid IBAN "DE89 3704 0044 0532 0130 00 12" " 12" is too much.